FR-GRE-BDS-HPC-SW-SAGE2-GMA/iocatcher/doc/build.rst

 Debugging
 ---------

-If you want to enable debug messages you need to rebuild the server in debug
+If you want to enable debug messages, you need to rebuild the server in debug
 mode:

 .. code-block:: shell